Volunteers in Teaching Adults (VITA)

 When and where are tutors needed?

 Tutors can volunteer weekdays, evenings, or Saturdays.
-Classes are held at Oakton and various off-site locations.
+Due to COVID-19, classes are currently held online.

 What is the VITA philosophy?